 Olivier, Welles, Kurosawa?
 As if!

-You need to see Branagh’s Henry V.
+You should start with Branagh’s Henry V.

 Our Ken was already a great Shakespearean actor